 A formal succession plan for the CEO, and for group executive management and other key positions, is in place to provide continuity of executive leadership.
 Group succession plans are reviewed on an annual basis, and provide for both succession in emergency situations and succession over the longer term.
-The CEO does not hold any outside directorships.
-Further required disclosure in relation to the CEO is set out in the human capital and remuneration report in the company's 2018 integrated annual report.
+Further required disclosure in relation to the CEO is set out in the human capital and remuneration report in the company's 2019 integrated annual report.